Louvers and HVAC

 • Pressure loss

-What is Louver Water Penetration?
+What is Water Penetration?

-What is Louver-Free Area?
+What is a Louver-Free Area?

 Every louver has a louver-free area calculation.
 To calculate the louver water penetration, you need to know the louver-free area.
 This amount is found by dividing the total open area of the louver by the area of the wall opening.
 Higher percentage free areas are better because it allows for more airflow by using a smaller footprint.
 Typical free areas range from 35-60%.